kamarkor/kamarkor.github.io/README.md

 ## About Me
 <p style="text-align: justify;">Hello!
 I am Kamar, a data scientist at EDF, one of the world’s largest energy companies.
 I am currently dedicated to developing impactful solutions in NLP and Generative AI.
-French-educated, I combine savoir-faire with adaptability to navigate complex challenges.
+I combine savoir-faire with adaptability to navigate complex challenges.
 Outside the office, I am a traveler, a photographer, and sometimes on the tennis court.
 Dive in, and discover my journey in data science and AI 😊</p>

 ## Work Experience
 #### Data Scientist @EDF (September 2021 - Present)